 Additionally, inadvertent erosion that results in increased sediment in streams or discharge of other materials into waterbodies as a result of Project construction activities could result in adverse impacts to water quality.
 MM GEO-1 would be implemented during the construction phase to avoid and minimize potential adverse impacts to water quality from erosion and sedimentation.
 Further, construction practices associated with dewatering practices have the potential to generate sediment and turbid waters if not properly dewatered and reintegrated back into the stream system.
-MM HYDRO-2 would be implemented to reduce potential dewater in a fashion that minimizes spikes in turbidity.
+MM HYDRO-2 would be implemented to reduce potential dewatering water quality impacts by outlining specific steps for the TRWC to take to dewater in a fashion that minimizes spikes in turbidity.
 These mitigation measures would ensure that water quality standards are achieved, and thus reduce any impacts to a less than significant level.